 The internship course explores many different aspects of your internship site.
 The goal is to finish the semester with an in-depth understanding of the company or organization, including its approach, its policies, and the context in which it operates.
 We will also discuss more generally the state of the contemporary workplace and ourselves as workers.
 Finally, you will use the seminar to reflect critically and analytically on the internship experience and as a way to refine your own personal and professional goals.The seminar portion of the course explores many different aspects of your internship site.
 The goal is to finish the semester with an in-depth understanding of the company or organization, including its approach, its policies, and the context in which it operates.
 We will also discuss more generally the state of the contemporary workplace and ourselves as workers.
 Finally, you will use the seminar to reflect critically and analytically on the internship experience and as a way to refine your own personal and professional goals.

-For consideration to the internship program in Sydney, students must complete the following steps:
+To apply, students must complete the following steps:

 Questions?
-Email firstname.lastname@example.org
+Email: firstname.lastname@example.org.

-Priority: September 15
+Priority: February 15

-Regular: October 15
+Regular: March 15

-Applications received after October 15 will be reviewed on a rolling basis.
+Applications received after March 15 will be reviewed on a rolling basis.
 Admission will be granted only when space is available and time allows for required travel documents to be attained.